-- o The proposed capital increase exceeds 20 percent of the share capital. - o The total stock resolutions cumulatively exceed 40 percent of the capital stock - o The proposed capital increase exceeds 10 percent of the share capital and subscription rights are excluded.
-All exclusions of subscription rights with the exception of the settlement of fractional amounts apply.
-Exclusions of subscription rights are to be considered cumulatively; stock option resolutions already provided for in the Articles of Association are to be included. - Limitation of subscription right exchanges are only regulated by a voluntary commitment, which is not included in the Articles of Association.
+o The proposed capital increase exceeds 30 percent of the share capital.

+o The proposed capital increase exceeds 10 percent of the share capital and subscription rights are excluded.
+All exclusions of subscription rights - with the exception of the settlement of fractional amounts - apply.
+Exclusions of subscription rights are to be considered cumulatively; stock option resolutions already provided for in the Articles of Association are to be included.